Kar-go: History

 These initial deliveries were part of a trial supported by funding for no-human-contact deliveries from UK Research and Innovation as part of the Government's modern industrial strategy.
 Academy of Robotics chose to begin these first deliveries with the delivery of medical supplies from pharmacies to care homes in the London Borough of Hounslow.

 As part of these trials, the company developed a system for a remote command centre for a fleet of self-driving vehicles.

 In February 2021, the company announced that it would be expanding its autonomous delivery trials to Surrey and other parts of the UK.
 The Surrey trials saw the company deliver goods for local Banstead (Surrey) store, Something Special.

 In September 2021, the Royal Air Force (RAF) and Academy of Robotics announced that the RAF had been trialling the use of Kar-go autonomous delivery vehicles at the UK's largest airbase, RAF Brize Norton.
 The trials were jointly funded by the Academy of Robotics and the RAF's Astra innovation programme to understand and investigate the potential to use autonomous delivery vehicles to support the work of RAF personnel.

-To comply with security regulations on the base by minimising data capture during the trials, the company developed a proprietary system to minimise data capture and enable the vehicle to navigate safely without the normal levels of scanning and training.

-The Surrey trials and the RAF trials were featured on BBC Click in late September 2021 showcasing the company's latest innovation, the Mobile Command Hub which enables the company to monitor and remotely take-over control from the Kar-go vehicles if necessary.
-This remote take-over functionality enables the company to operate without having a safety driver in the vehicle in full compliance with UK guidelines for trials of autonomous vehicles on the roads.
+To comply with base security regulations, the company developed a proprietary navigation system that minimised data capture, allowing the vehicle to operate safely without standard scanning and training.
+In late September 2021, BBC Click featured both the Surrey and RAF trials, featuring the company's Mobile Command Hub.
+This enables the company to monitor and remotely take-over control from the Kar-go vehicles if necessary.
+By utilizing this remote functionality, the company can operate without an in-vehicle safety driver while remaining fully compliant with UK guidelines for trials of autonomous vehicles on the roads.